Beating the Bounds

 The annual Linton Parish Boundary Walk

-This page gives you some background and history to the Beating the Bounds tradition, a report on the last walk and details of the next one..
+This page gives you some background and history to the Beating the Bounds tradition, and details of the next one..

 Rogation and Ascension